tarantool/cartridge-cli/doc/commands/pack/docker.rst

 the workdir is ``/var/lib/tarantool/<app-name>``.

-The runtime image also contains the file ``/usr/lib/tmpfiles.d/<app-name>.conf`` that allows the instance to restart after container restart.
+The runtime image also contains the file ``/usr/lib/tmpfiles.d/<app-name>.conf`` that allows the instance to restart after container reboot.

 It is the user's responsibility to set up a proper advertise URI (``<host>:<port>``) if the containers are deployed on different machines.